kumahq/kuma/docs/generated/cmd/kumactl/kumactl_inspect_meshhttproute.md

 ### Options

 ```
   -h, --help          help for meshhttproute
+  -m, --mesh string   mesh to use (default "default")
 ```

 ### Options inherited from parent commands